 World famous flop?

 From time to time one sees the kind of comparison seen above linking Betamax with historical failures.
-To the uninformed, Beta seems like an easy target when placed against the success of VHS.
-But one has only to look just below the surface to see the real story.
-Every television newsman knows Beta was the better format.
-So does the sports camera man, or the tape editing technician.
-The list is long and impressive of how Sony's Beta, Betacam and BetacamSP formats impacted the professional video industry.
-An industry wherein quality, versatility and durability were the deciding factors.
-Beta in the consumer market place may be gone now (as will be VHS, someday soon) but the system, the heart of the technology, still lives on in Hi-8, Digital8, DV, DVCam, and others.
-It is used in these formats because of it's superior operational technology and tape handling characteristics.
-Don't morn Beta.
-If you own one and that fact should come up in conversation, you may get a strange look from someone.
+To the uninformed, Beta seems like an easy target when placed against the commodity that became VHS.
+But one has only to look just below the surface to find the real story.
+Whether it was recording the local news, a sporting event or editing content every video professional knew that Beta that was the better format.
+So did the rental store owner, video historian and the rabid videohaulic.
+The list is long and impressive of how Sony's Betamax, Betacam, BetacamSP and Digital Beta formats impacted the professional video industry.
+An industry where quality, versatility and durability were the defining factors.
+Beta in the consumer marketplace is gone now (as is VHS) but the beta design, the system at the heart of the technology, still lives on in Hi-8, Digital8, DV, DVCam, and others.
+It is used in these formats because of its superior operational performance and tape handling characteristics.
+Don't mourn Beta.
+If you own one and that fact comes up in conversation, you might get a strange look from someone.
+So What?
 Just take comfort in the knowledge that you own the legend.
-The one that started the revolution in video that continues on until this day.
+The one that started the revolution in video that continues until this day.
 With such a powerful history, can Beta really be classified as a flop?